christophM/christophm.github.io/index.md

 {:/}

-My name is Christoph Molnar, I am a freelance data scientist and [offer consulting](consulting/) statistics and machine learning.
-Additionally I offer courses in Python and R. I [blog](blog/) about machine learning and I am especially interested in making the decisions from algorithms more understandable for humans (explainable AI).
-I have been working in the financial and health industries.
+My name is Christoph Molnar, I am a data scientist and PhD candidate in interpretable machine learning.
+I am  interested in making the decisions from algorithms more understandable for humans.
 [CV (PDF)](https://www.dropbox.com/s/ixlm39ufuwoy7wc/cv-christoph-molnar.pdf?dl=1).

-If you are interested in hiring me, feel free to [contact me!](/consulting)
+If you are interested in working with me on interpretable machine learning, feel free to [contact me!](/consulting)